 - You MUST use your Yorku email address when emailing instructors and others within the university.
-Other email addresses (e.g., Hotmail, Gmail) are filtered out by the university's email system and do not reach their intended recipient. - Subject line: your name, student number, your section (M/N/O/P) and a brief indication of topic (e.g., 'Question regarding natural selection').
-We receive a lot of email and this practise helps us sort emails efficiently.
-Emails without the required information will not receive a response. - Include your NAME at the end of each email.
-It's just polite. - Remember, you are in a professional environment, and thus all your written correspondence, including emails, should be professionally conducted.
-Text-messaging language is unacceptable in emails to anyone (instructors, TAs, staff, etc.) within the university, as are emails written entirely in upper-case letters, etc. - Please allow 48 hours (2 work days) to respond. - Before emailing your instructor, consider the nature of your question and whether another resource should be consulted first.
-For example, lab-related queries should be directed to the Lab Director/TA Coordinator/TA.
-Don't be surprised if you don't receive a response to a question that could be easily answered by looking at the Course Outline or the Moodle site.
-Also, don't write to the instructor to ask what you missed in class-ask classmates instead. - If you have a question that is long and convoluted, then attend your instructor's drop-in hours.
-Many questions can't be answered adequately via email, so don't be surprised if your instructor suggests coming by during drop-in hours.
+Other email addresses (e.g., Hotmail, Gmail) are filtered out by the university's email system and do not reach their intended recipient. - Subject line: your name, student number, and a brief indication of topic (e.g., 'Question regarding natural selection').
+Please include your lab section if inquiring about a lab matter.
+We receive a lot of email and this practise helps me sort emails efficiently.
+Emails without the required information will not receive a response. - Please remember to include your name at the end of every email.
+This also helps me address you by name when I respond! - Whether you email me, TA's or classmates, please remember that this is a professional environment, so please be respectful and avoid e.g. all CAPS or text-messaging language, which can also make it very hard to read and understand your message - Response time: I will do my best to respond within 48 hours (2 work days), please be patient (remember there are many of you, but only one of me) - Before emailing me, please consider - the nature of your question and whether another resource should be consulted first.
+For example, lab-related queries should be directed to the TA Coordinator/TA.
+Please don't be surprised if you don't receive a response to a question that could be easily answered by looking at the Course Outline or the Moodle site.
+Also, please don't write to ask what you missed in class-ask classmates instead. - If this is a short question that can be easily answered over email, if not, please come to my student hours - often it is SO much easier to explain things in person and it is easier for you to keep asking follow-up questions until you can be sure you have fully understood a concept